flurdy/sortingoffice/README.md

 Database encryption
 ---

-The passwords are encrypted using the howtos/postfix's encryption, and are not used in this application.
+The mail user's passwords are encrypted using the howtos/postfix's encryption, and are not used at all in this application.

 You can connect the database via unencrypted standard mysql port, via MySQL's SSL connection feature or via a SSH tunnel.